GusGBalbino/CursoPython/README.md

-Hey everyone!
+Hey!
-I'm leaving all my notes and projects from my python lessons here.
+I'm leaving all my notes and projects from my Python lessons here.
-From basic to advanced.